 – Rich in vitamin A. Milk, cheese, egg yolks, cod liver and butter, carrots, green onions, spinach, etc.

-– Prositamin A. Peaches, apricots, currants, cherries, blueberries and blackberries rich in provitamin.
+– Provitamin A. Peaches, apricots, currants, cherries, blueberries, and blackberries are rich in provitamin.

 – Locally attributed to the use of eye drops – 5% solution melanotsitostimuliruyuschego hormone – intermedin.
-Riboflavin is prescribed in doses – no more than 0.02 g per day.
-In addition to nutrition saturated with vitamins, special complexes of vitamins A, B2, PP and C are assigned.
+Riboflavin is prescribed in doses – of no more than 0.02 g per day.
+In addition to nutrition saturated with vitamins, unique complexes of vitamins A, B2, PP, and C are assigned.

 How to prevent hemeralopia?

-There are certain steps and healthy habits that can be taken to have a well-protected vision.
-As there are a number of deficiencies that can lead to day blindness or night blindness, it is essential to take them into account.
+There are specific steps and healthy habits that can be taken to have a well-protected vision.
+As several deficiencies can lead to today’s blindness or night blindness, it is essential to consider them.

 Your food affects your health.
-Bright green spinach and other forms of salad are the top choice for maintaining your vision.
+Bright green spinach and other forms of salad are the top choices for maintaining your vision.